csheaff/pa-tomography-xu-wang/README.md

 https://authors.library.caltech.edu/67913/1/PhysRevE.71.016706.pdf

 This is implemented in both Python and Rust.
-The py file should operate with the base conda distribution.
-Be sure to build the rust project with `--release` to observe speedups.
+The py file operates with the base conda distribution.
+To observe speedups with Rust, build with `cargo build --release`.

 ![alt text](./figure_1.png)